 - Amazon, AWS Deep Glacier storage

-High Density Storage - When the media content no longer has the "top market" value or needed on a daily basis, it is moved to a high-density storage service to obtain a lower storage cost.
-The downside is a slightly reduced bandwidth/speed resulting in a certain amount of delay in the retrieval time.
+High-Density Storage - When the media content no longer has the "top market" value or no longer is needed daily, it is moved to a high-density storage service to obtain a lower storage cost.
+The downside is a slightly reduced bandwidth/speed resulting in a certain delay in the retrieval time.

 AWS Deep Glacier storage - The ultimate low-cost choice could be the Amazon Deep Glacier.
-Due to its very long retrieval/extraction times, it is unsuitable for day to day business but excellent for outdated material.
-This storage is not available for Basic price plan clients.
+Due to its very long retrieval/extraction times, it is unsuitable for day-to-day business but excellent for outdated material.
+Unfortunately, this storage is not available for Basic price plan clients.

 Today's storage facilities are so versatile that these terms may be misleading or not specific enough.
 Mediabank uses the terms "copy" or "move" to describe the movements of the assets between the different storage solutions.
 Normally, to avoid terminology confusion, the use and meaning of these terms are discussed between NEP and our clients prior to every installation.